Learning about the role of an arbitration lawyer reveals how much families can accomplish outside the courtroom.

 What Family Mediation Really Means

-Mediation is a voluntary process in which a neutral third party, the mediator, assists two or more individuals in achieving a consensus.
-The mediator does not make decisions but instead guides communication and helps identify common ground.
+Mediation is a voluntary process where a neutral third party, called a mediator, helps two or more people reach an agreement.
+The mediator does not make decisions but helps both sides communicate and find common ground.

 I’ve found that mediation works best for families who are still willing to talk but need structure and guidance to navigate sensitive topics.
 Common issues addressed in mediation include: